November 17th, 2016 Challenge Exam · POLS 1000 Credit by Exam

-Students who have completed a college course in U.S. national government may satisfy the Wyoming government portion of the requirement by taking an exam on Wyoming State politics.
-This 1-hour examination consists of 50 questions (multiple choice and true/false).
+Students who have completed a college course in U.S. national government may satisfy the Wyoming government portion of the requirement by taking an exam on Wyoming state politics.
+This one hour examination consists of 50 questions (40 multiple choice and 10 true/false).
 Students must score 70% or better (35 questions) to pass the test.
 This exam may be taken twice during a student's academic career.
 The $80 sitting fee must be paid on each attempt.
 If a student fails the exam on the second attempt, he or she will be required to take a Wyoming government class to complete the V USP requirement.

 Individuals desiring to challenge the entire 3 hour course may take a comprehensive examination that covers both state and national governments.
-This exam consists of 150 multiple choice and true/false questions.
-Students should obtain the books for POLS 1000, which should include an American Government book as well as the Wyoming government book listed above, from the UW Bookstore and read the U.S. and Wyoming Constitutions.
+This exam consists of 150 questions (140 multiple choice and 10 true/false).
+Students should obtain the books for POLS 1000, which should include an American government book, THE CHALLENGE OF DEMOCRACY, as well as the Wyoming government book listed above, from the UW Bookstore and read the U.S. and Wyoming Constitutions.
 Students must score 70% or better (105 questions) to pass the test.
 This exam may be taken twice during a student's academic career.
 The $80 sitting fee must be paid on each attempt.
 If a student fails the exam on the second attempt, he or she will be required to take a Wyoming government class to complete the V USP requirement.

 Contact the UW Political Science Department at firstname.lastname@example.org or (307) 766-6484 to arrange the sign-up process and assistance setting up a qualified proctor in your own community.
 This process is available to off campus students only and can take 2-3 weeks to complete.